This roast cauliflower sandwich proves vegetables can be hearty and even indulgent

 Step 6

-To assemble the sandwiches, spread 1 tablespoon mayonnaise on each cut side of the rolls.
+To assemble the sandwiches, divide 1 tablespoon mayonnaise among the cut sides of each roll.
 Transfer a cauliflower pile and cheese to the bottom half of each roll, then top with the sauteed chard and Peppadew peppers.
 Close the rolls and serve warm.

 Adapted from a recipe by Amelia Rampe in “Tasty Pride: 75 Recipes and Stories from the Queer Food Community” by Jesse Szewczyk and BuzzFeed’s Tasty (Clarkson Potter, 2020).